Friedman Place Navigator Program

 Navigator staff inform, educate, support and empower clients who are blind or visually impaired along with their families and friends in many areas, including (but not limited to) obtaining and maintaining:

-Public Programs like PACE Paratransit, Chicago’s Taxi Access Program (TAP), Medicaid, Social Security, and getting State Identification Card
+Public Programs like PACE Paratransit, Chicago’s Taxi Access Program (TAP), Medicaid, Social Security, and getting a State Identification Card

 Social, vocational, educational, and housing services, especially those geared for people who are blind through referral and linkage to local agencies and government departments.